- This event has passed.

-The Trowbridge Windows on Nature art trail will feature paintings, sculptures and photography by local artists, sculptors, photographers and schools on the theme of nature and climate change, displayed in empty shop windows around Trowbridge from World Environment Day on Saturday 5th June.
+The Trowbridge Windows on Nature art trail features paintings, sculptures and photography by local artists, sculptors, photographers and schools on the theme of nature and climate change, displayed in empty shop windows around Trowbridge from World Environment Day on Saturday 5th June.

 Painting by Phil Mumby

-ARTISTS – The eye-catching wildlife artwork has been created by 25 local artists and creatives and includes a supersized rhino painting by BBC Wildlife Artist of the Year Tanya Achilleos Lock, a giant painted hare sculpture by artist Joanna May, stunning photographs of endangered wildlife by leading Wiltshire photographers, recycled metal sculptures of dung beetles by award-winning sculptor Fiona Campbell, a model bustard (the emblem of Wiltshire), metre high glass butterflies by artist Phaedra Politis, model animals by children from Pocket Picassos and The Mead Academy Trust and a seven-metre mural by Trowbridge graffiti artist Tom Miller.
+ARTISTS – The eye-catching wildlife artwork has been created by 25 local artists and creatives and includes a supersized rhino painting by BBC Wildlife Artist of the Year Tanya Achilleos Lock, a giant painted hare sculpture by artist Joanna May, stunning photographs of endangered wildlife by leading Wiltshire photographers, recycled metal animal sculptures by GarrymetAlli, metre high glass butterflies by artist Phaedra Politis, model animals by children from Pocket Picassos and a seven-metre mural by Trowbridge graffiti artist Tom Miller.

-WILDLIFE CHARITIES – QR codes in the artists’ windows will link to wildlife conservation charities, including the Bath-based Rainforest Concern and the Wiltshire Wildlife Trust and over 30 local businesses will be featuring a nature theme in their windows, including tree saplings donated by the Trowbridge Chamber of Commerce for planting later in the year.
+WILDLIFE CHARITIES – QR codes in the artists’ windows link to wildlife conservation charities, including the Bath-based Rainforest Concern and the Wiltshire Wildlife Trust and over 30 local businesses featured a nature themed display in their windows, including tree saplings donated by the Trowbridge Chamber of Commerce for planting later in the year.

-COMPETITION – A fun weekly competition for the eagle-eyed on the trail will include spotting Tomas the toucan, who will be landing in a different town centre window on the trail each week.
-The first to post a photo of him with the hashtag #trowbridgearttrail with his new location will win an animal-themed goodie bag.
+COMPETITION – (Now finished) A fun weekly competition for the eagle-eyed on the trail included spotting Tomas the toucan, who landed in a different town centre window on the trail each week.
+The first to post a photo of him with the hashtag #trowbridgearttrail with his new location won an animal-themed chocolate goodie bag, kindly provided by ASDA Trowbridge.

-TROWBRIDGE MUSEUM – While you are in Trowbridge, pay a visit to Trowbridge Museum, which has just re-opened after a £2.3 million refurbishment.
-Set in a restored mill building, the museum charts the fascinating history of Trowbridge, from Saxon times to its fame as a global centre for the woollen cloth industry and becoming the county town of Wiltshire.
+TROWBRIDGE MUSEUM – While you are in Trowbridge, make sure you pay a visit to Trowbridge Museum, which recently re-opened after a £2.3 million refurbishment.
+Set in a restored mill building, the museum charts the fascinating history of Trowbridge from Saxon times to its fame as a global centre for the woollen cloth industry.

-Enjoy your safari and please support our wildlife charities if you can!
+Enjoy your safari and please support our artists and wildlife charities if you can!

 MAP FRONT – Click and print